BussemakerLab/TranscriptionFactorActivityReporters/README.md

 [also contains some stuff for upcoming publication?]

-[Include things related to ScoringTools?]

 ## Contents
-* __p53_GR_initial_predictions.R__ Uses the RapidScore library and the associated sequence optimization code to build a set of sequences with varying affinity and number of mutations
+* `p53_GR_initial_predictions.R` Uses the RapidScore library and the associated sequence optimization code to build a set of sequences with varying affinity and number of mutations
-* __response_element_scorer.R__ Uses the RapidScore library to compute affinities for the designed response elements
+* `response_element_scorer.R` Uses the RapidScore library to compute affinities for the designed response elements
-* __Images/__ contains plots made by `p53_GR_initial_predictions.R`
+* `Images/` contains plots made by `p53_GR_initial_predictions.R`
-* __RData/__ contains the p53/GR models used to make predictions/score
+* `RData/` contains the p53/GR models used to make predictions/score
-* __data/__ contains files necessary for the two R scripts to run
+* `data/` contains input files necessary for the two R scripts to run

-mt20191119_TFs_list_updated.csv (Nov 2019):
-Second follow-up list to Initial list of TFs considered to design reporters to study in mouse ES cells, updated list of TFs with corresponding motif and CIS-BP Motif ID
+  * `mt20191119_TFs_list_updated.csv` Second follow-up list to Initial list of TFs considered to design reporters to study in mouse ES cells, updated list of TFs with corresponding motif and CIS-BP Motif ID

-mt20191119_oligo_pool (3).fasta (Nov 2019):
-Draft .fasta file of the TF reporter oligo library for the 30 TFs in the updated TF list

-mt20200619_oligo_pool_deep.fasta (Feb 2021): same sequences as in mt20210208_oligo_pool_deep_RE_only.fasta, but including the whole reporter (inclusive of the upstream adapter sequence, downstream minimal promoter, barcode and adapter)

-mt20210208_oligo_pool_deep_RE_only.fasta (Feb 2021): contains all unique response elements (excluding primer adapters, minimal promoters, barcodes, etc.) for the designed P53 and GR reporter sequences used in the assay
+  * `mt20210208_oligo_pool_deep_RE_only.fasta` contains all unique response elements (excluding primer adapters, minimal promoters, barcodes, etc.) for the designed P53 and GR reporter sequences used in the assay

-fit.Zhang2017.GR.7297.json (Dec 2019):
+  * `mt20200619_oligo_pool_deep.fasta` same sequences as in mt20210208_oligo_pool_deep_RE_only.fasta, but including the whole reporter (inclusive of the upstream adapter sequence, downstream minimal promoter, barcode and adapter)
-ProBound GR fit 7297 used to create optimized sequences.
+  * `fit.Zhang2017.GR.7297.json` [ProBound](https://www.nature.com/articles/s41587-022-01307-0) GR fit 7297 used to create optimized sequences.
 This fit is derived from data generated as part of the Zhang 2017 paper.

-* __out/__ contains files created by the R scripts factor_info.xlsx (Nov 2019):
+* `out/` contains files created by the R scripts
-File sent by Chaitanya to Max to help him design an initial set of promoters to explore (Nov 2019)
+  * `factor_info.xlsx` contains manually-modified motifs from `mt20191119_TFs_list_updated.csv` that are designed to eliminate binding for the given transcription factor. __For new publication__
+  * `GR/p53scores_RE/_full.tsv` files output by `response_element_scorer.R` that contain the GR/p53 affinity scores for sequences in `mt20210208_oligo_pool_deep_RE_only.fasta`/`mt20200619_oligo_pool_deep.fasta`

-p53scores/GRscores: files containing the outputs from running response_element_scorer.R
+  * `p53_GR_initial_predictions.RData` RData files containing the outputs of the sequence optimization runs

-factor_info.xlsx (Nov 2019):
-File sent by Chaitanya to Max to help him design an initial set of promoters to explore (Nov 2019)

-p53_GR_initial_predictions.RData:
+  * `FullSequences_v1.xslx` contains the optimized sequences running to create an affinity ladder for p53/GR.

 ## Requirements
 R $`\geq `$ 4.2.1